Smart Flow Sheet subscription comes with 3 initial logins. Additional logins can be purchased anytime in groups of three (3).

 - Set your Smart Flow account to auto-logout of any device not being used after a preset time.

-- Within each computer using Smart Flow, try not to open more than one window or tab running Smart Flow (eg: one tab viewing the surgery department, another tab looking at a patient's flow sheet, another tab in Smart Flow setting, etc).
+- Within each computer using Smart Flow, try not to open more than one window or tab running Smart Flow (eg: one tab viewing the surgery whiteboard, another tab looking at a patient's flow sheet, another tab in Smart Flow setting, etc).

 - The Auto logoff setting will not log you off while you are working do don't worry